GabeScott/standard-works-vault/General Conference/1972 October - Three Pledges.md

 # Three Pledges

-*By L. Tom Perry - Assistant to the Council of the Twelve*
+By Elder L. Tom Perry - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1972 General Conference*